JanssenProject/jans/docs/cli/cli-oauthscopes.md

 ```

 It created scope with inum `112116fd-257b-40d8-a2c9-0c23536680ed` and returned current data.

+## Patching OAuth Scopes by its ID

 Let's update `iconUrl` with patch method.
 So we need a schema for the patch method.
 Remember when we queried info for the task **OAuthScopes** it printed:

 ```
 Operation ID: patch-oauth-scopes-by-id